manuelpintado/credit-risk-lecture/.github/pull_request_template.md

 The code:

-- [] Follows the industry standards.
+- [ ] Follows the industry standards.
-- [] Doesn't fails on execution.
+- [ ] Doesn't fail on execution.
-- [] Is well written and self-documented.
+- [ ] Is well written and self-documented.